Religion in Chile: Catholicism

-As with most of Latin America, Catholicism is the main religion in Chile since its introduction during the Spanish colonization of the Americas although their figures have declined signifactively in the last decade.
-According to latest polls, between 45% and 55% of the population identifies as Catholic.
+As with most of Latin America, Catholicism is the main religion in Chile since its introduction during the Spanish colonization of the Americas although their figures have declined significantly in the last decade.
+In 2022, the Vatican noted that 74% of the population was Catholic.

 Catholicism was introduced by priests with the Spanish colonialists in the 16th century.
 Most of the native population in the northern and central regions was evangelized by 1650.
 The southern area proved more difficult and Catholicism settled in the area after the Occupation of the Araucania in the late 19th century.
 In the 20th century, church expansion was impeded by a shortage of clergy and government attempts to control church administration.
 Relations between church and state were strained under both Salvador Allende and Augusto Pinochet.

 The Catholic Church is one of the largest organizations in the country.
 There are five archdioceses, 18 dioceses, two territorial prelatures, one apostolic vicariate, one military ordinariate and one personal prelature (Opus Dei).
 Usually, the archbishop of Santiago acts as the head of the church in the country, although the Holy See is represented officially by the Apostolic Nunciature to Chile.

 The Catholic Church is currently one of the principal providers of education (including universities) and health care in the country and is involved in several initiatives to support different charities.
+Its record in higher education is exceptional.
+The QS World Universities Rankings ranked Pontifical Catholic University of Chile the best university in the country and second best in all of Latin America.
 However, the support of the Chilean population has decreased in the last decades, especially after diverse cases of sexual abuse by Catholic members have been published.
 According to a survey conducted in October 2017 by Plaza Publica Cadem, 56% of Chileans disapprove the performance of the Catholic Church in Chile, whilst 32% approve.

+In 2024, Chile had 8,168,978 Catholics, according to the census, representing 53.7% of the population.

 Protestantism

-Protestants represent 13% of Chilean people.
+Protestants represented 16.2% of Chilean people in 2024.
 Protestants first arrived in the first half of the nineteenth century, with American missionary David Trumbull and with German immigrants from Protestant parts of Germany, mainly Lutherans.
-Later came Anglicans, Presbyterians, Baptists, Seventh-day Adventists, Methodists, Pentecostals, and other Protestant Christians.
+Later, representatives from Anglicanism, Presbyterianism, Baptists, Seventh-day Adventist Church, Methodism, Pentecostalism, and other Protestant denominations began work in the country.

 Seventh-Day Adventist missionaries first arrived in 1895, today there are estimated 126,814 Adventists in Chile.